nsouzarj/cra-backend/FILE_ATTACHMENT_IMPLEMENTATION_SUMMARY.md

 ### Services
 1. **SoliArquivoService**: Business logic for handling file operations including:
    - File upload with unique naming (UUID + original filename)
-   - File storage in configurable directory
+   - File storage in configurable directory or Google Drive
    - Access control (correspondents can only delete their own files)
-   - File retrieval and deletion
+   - File retrieval and deletion from both local storage and Google Drive
+   - Fallback to local storage if Google Drive operations fail

+2. **GoogleDriveService**: Business logic for interacting with Google Drive API including:
+   - File upload to Google Drive using application-level OAuth2 credentials
+   - File download from Google Drive
+   - File deletion from Google Drive
+   - Timeout handling to prevent hanging

 ### Controllers
 1. **SoliArquivoController**: REST endpoints for file attachment operations:
    - POST /api/soli-arquivos/upload: Upload a new file attachment
    - GET /api/soli-arquivos/solicitacao/{solicitacaoId}: Get all files for a solicitation
    - GET /api/soli-arquivos/{id}: Get a specific file by ID
+   - GET /api/soli-arquivos/{id}/download: Download a specific file
    - PUT /api/soli-arquivos/{id}: Update file information
    - DELETE /api/soli-arquivos/{id}: Delete a file (with access control)

 ### Tests
 1. **SoliArquivoServiceTest**: Unit tests for the file attachment service
 2. **SoliArquivoControllerTest**: Unit tests for the file attachment controller
+3. **GoogleDriveServiceTest**: Unit tests for the Google Drive service
+4. **GoogleDriveServiceTimeoutTest**: Unit tests for Google Drive service timeout handling

 ## Removed Components
 The following components from the old implementation have been removed as they are no longer needed: